 Because of rounding, sums of percentages may not equal 100 percent.
-Expenditures for audio-visual are included in the "All Others" category to avoid disclosure of individual company data.
+Expenditures denoted "N/A" are included in the "All Others" category to avoid potential disclosure of individual company data.

 DOMESTIC CIGARETTE ADVERTISING EXPENDITURES BY MEDIA FOR YEARS 1963 - 1974\ (MILLIONS OF DOLLARS)